spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Development/SpreadsheetDownload.md

+# Deep Download Feature

-This feature is experimental and only available with a OData V4 backend.
+This feature is experimental and only available with an OData V4 backend.
+It allows downloading data from OData V4 backends with support for nested entities and relationships, handling complex data structures efficiently.

-## Triggering the download
+## Triggering the Download

 The spreadsheet download is triggered by a button in the spreadsheet upload dialog.

-This will run onInitDownloadSpreadsheetProcess in SpreadsheetUploadDialog.ts.
-If config.showOptions is true, the SpreadsheetDownloadDialog will be created and opened.
-With this dialog it is possible to set options as a user.
+This process is managed by the `SpreadsheetUploadDialog.ts` file.

+- **onInitDownloadSpreadsheetProcess**: This method initializes the download process.
+If `config.showOptions` is true, it opens the `SpreadsheetDownloadDialog` to allow users to set options.
+Otherwise, it triggers the download directly with default settings.

-From the SpreadsheetDownloadDialog the method onSave is triggered, which sets the deepDownloadConfig and then calls onDownloadDataSpreadsheet.
+- **onSave**: This method in `SpreadsheetDownloadDialog.ts` sets the `deepDownloadConfig` and calls `onDownloadDataSpreadsheet`.

-If config.showOptions is false, the SpreadsheetDownload will be triggered directly with the default or developer defined options.

 ## Method onDownloadDataSpreadsheet

-The method first checks if there are any errors.
-Errors can occur in the setContext method of SpreadsheetUpload.ts.
+This method checks for errors before proceeding with the download.
+Errors can occur in the `setContext` method of `SpreadsheetUpload.ts`.

 ## MetadataHandlerV4

-In the MetadataHandler the code builds the metadata model, which is a tree of all the entities and their properties.
-Here the entityName should be the root entity of the download and deepLevel should be the maximum depth of the download.
+The `MetadataHandlerV4` class builds the metadata model, which is a tree of all entities and their properties.
+The `entityName` should be the root entity of the download, and `deepLevel` should be the maximum depth of the download.

-From the rootEntity the method _findEntitiesByNavigationProperty is called.
-This method traverses the metadata model and collects all the entities that are related to the rootEntity by navigation properties.
-If the `$kind` and `$Partner` properties are present and the `$ReferentialConstraint` is not, the full entity is added to the parent entity (or root entity) as property name `$XYZEntity` and making it explicitly fetchable with `$XYZFetchableEntity` property.
+- **_findEntitiesByNavigationProperty**: This method traverses the metadata model and collects all entities related to the root entity by navigation properties.
+If the `$kind` and `$Partner` properties are present and the `$ReferentialConstraint` is not, the full entity is added to the parent entity as `$XYZEntity`, making it explicitly fetchable with `$XYZFetchableEntity`.

-In this example to the entity `OrdersService.Order` the entity `OrdersService.OrderItems` is added as `$XYZEntity` and `$XYZFetchableEntity` is set to true.
+### JSON Sample

 This is the root entity without some properties for brevity before the navigation property was added: